lnxpy/pyaction/docs/quickstart.md

 ```

 ### Main Executing File (`main.py`)
 This is the main Python file that gets executed when the workflow container gets triggered.
-In this file, we have access to all the input parameters that users have passed to us from the `my_action` parameters.
+In this file, we have access to all the input parameters that users have passed to us from the `my_action` arguments.
 All we need to do is to retrieve the `name` and return the `phrase` that contains the greeting message.

 ```python title="pyaction-hello-world/main.py" linenums="1"
 from pyaction import PyAction